-A PhD in Environmental Engineering takes you to the top of the profession.
+A PhD in Technology with a specialization in Environmental Engineering takes you to the top of the profession.
 You have an opportunity to learn from pioneers in the field and apply your knowledge to solve pressing environmental problems.
 An environmental engineering doctorate qualifies you for leading research, consulting, and policy making roles in the public and private sector.
 Work for a government agency like the Environmental Protection Agency (EPA), or develop a new product or production method in corporate R&D. Or stay the course in academia, conducting cutting-edge research and training the next generation of environmental engineers.

 This guide to the PhD in Environmental Engineering helps you build a foundation for success in the field.
 Start your academic journey by clarifying your academic and career goals, research online and campus PhD programs, and prepare yourself to take advantage of the opportunities ahead.

 A Guide to the PhD in Environmental Engineering